 Current trends in the management of service organizations are explored.
 Focus is on the design, implementation, and management of strategies specific to services, such as e-commerce, entrepreneurship, and technology management.

-Prerequisite: MGT 201 or MGT 301.
+Prerequisite: MGT 201 or MGT 201W, or MGT 301.

 Offered: As needed.